Existence of Richter-Peleg Representation for General Preferences: Introduction

+A characterization for binary relations that may fail transitivity, however, has remained elusive.
+Representations of a different kind are available for such relations: \citet{NishimuraOk2016} obtain maxmin and minmax multi-utility representations for reflexive relations on metric spaces, continuous when the relation is continuous and the space is compact.
+Their representations are two-way, fully encoding the relation including its incomparabilities, and rely on topological structure.
+Ours is a one-way scalar Richter--Peleg representation, characterized by purely order-theoretic conditions.
+Moreover, the existing characterizations of Richter--Peleg representability, while structurally clean, do not have a direct conceptual parallel with the classic order-density condition of \citet{Debreu1954} for complete preorders---namely, the existence of a countable subset $Z \subseteq X$ such that every strict preference $x \succ y$ admits an intermediate $z \in Z$.

-Our main result establishes that a binary relation on a nonempty set admits a Richter-Peleg representation if and only if it is “strongly acyclic" and its transitive closure is “separable".
-Strong acyclicity rules out problematic cycles among indifference classes, while separability limits the structural complexity of the relation.
+This paper closes both gaps.
+We provide a complete characterization of Richter--Peleg representability for arbitrary binary relations.
+Our main result (Theorem~\ref{theorem:main}) establishes that a binary relation $\succsim$ on a nonempty set $X$ admits a Richter--Peleg representation if and only if $\succsim$ is \textit{strongly acyclic} and its transitive closure is \textit{separable}.\footnote{The word ``separable'' is overloaded in this literature; see Definition~\ref{def:separability} for our precise usage, which differs from that of \citet{Herden1989a} (weak and almost weak separability), \citet{Peleg1970} (strict order-density), and \citet{Ok2002} (upper/lower separability), and from the topological notion.
+Our $\succsim$-density (Section~\ref{sec:debreu}) uses \emph{weak} interposition $x \succsim z \succsim y$, after \citet{Debreu1954}, whereas Peleg's and Ok's use strict interposition.} Strong acyclicity rules out weak-preference cycles containing a strict link; separability requires the relation to be embeddable in a preorder possessing a countable \textit{separating stratification}.

+The notion of a stratification is the conceptual centerpiece of our framework.
+A stratification is a collection of pairwise disjoint subsets of $X$, each of which contains no pair of strictly ranked alternatives.
+Under completeness, the strata of a stratification reduce to subsets of indifference classes, so stratifications generalize indifference classes to settings where completeness fails.
+We further show (Proposition~\ref{proposition:order_density}) that, for complete preorders, the existence of a countable separating stratification coincides with the existence of a countable $\succsim$-dense subset of $X$ in Debreu's sense.
+Countable separating stratifications therefore generalize Debreu's classical density condition, with strata standing in for indifference classes.

+Our framework is, for preorders, logically equivalent to that of \citet{Herden1989a} and \citet{HackBraunGottwald2022}: each yields the same class of representable preorders. \citet{Alcantud2016} establish a companion result of a different kind, showing that this class coincides with the class of preorders admitting Richter--Peleg \emph{multi}-utility representations.
+Three features of Theorem~\ref{theorem:main} distinguish our contribution.